meldridge/meldridge.github.io/emails/_posts/2019-03-06-Email-update-Parliament-hack-follow-up-ACSC-secure-DNS-and-infecting-BMCs.md

 ### Australian Parliament attack follow-up

-Some follow-up on the [Australian Parliament hack](https://www.abc.net.au/news/2019-02-18/prime-minister-scott-morrison-cyber-attack-hackers/10821170): The Australian Cyber Security Centre declassified some of the samples from the attack, and Italian security company Yoroi has quite a good analysis of them.
+Some follow-up on the [Australian Parliament hack](https://www.abc.net.au/news/2019-02-18/prime-minister-scott-morrison-cyber-attack-hackers/10821170): Italian security company Yoroi has quite a good analysis of some of the declassified samples from the attack.
 It's quite technical, but worth a read if you're interested.

 [**The Arsenal Behind the Australian Parliament Hack**](https://blog.yoroi.company/research/the-arsenal-behind-the-australian-parliament-hack/)